Aegis Wing: Development

 According to an IGN developer's spotlight, the game was created when Microsoft's J Allard proposed a summer internship focused on game design.
 In response, three Microsoft interns, Scott Brodie, Danny Dyer and Matt Monson, created Aegis Wing in the summer of 2006.
 Dyer and Monson had been active members of the Texas Aggie Game Developers, a student organization at Texas A&M University that encourages video game development among students.
 The three did all of the initial development work within their small team, although with artwork and audio support from other sources.
 The game was later brought to Xbox Live Arcade with assistance from Carbonated Games.

 As the Microsoft XNA toolkit was not yet ready when the team began work, the team was required to create several of their own tools.
 Due to the limited time period available (i.e., just 3 months), they were also forced to remove certain features in order to maintain their schedule.
 For example, a planned ability to allow players to merge their ships in multiple configurations was scaled back to a more-manageable single configuration.
 Nonetheless, the interns were able to finish their work on Aegis Wing by the end of the summer, handing the game off to Carbonated Games for final polish before release.

 Reception

-Aegis Wing has received "mixed" reviews according to video game review aggregator Metacritic.
+Aegis Wing has received "mixed or average" reviews according to video game review aggregator Metacritic.